CoderLine/alphaSynth/README.md

     You should have received a copy of the GNU Lesser General Public License along with this library.

-alphaSynth is a cleaned up port of the C# Synth Project (https://csharpsynthproject.codeplex.com/).
+alphaSynth is a cleaned up port of the C# Synth Project (https://csharpsynthproject.codeplex.com/) which got optimized for targeting HTML5.